jhpyle/docassemble/_docs/development.md

 # Workflow for upgrading docassemble

 As you continue to use **docassemble**, you will probably want to take advantage of updates to the software.
+To see what version you are running, go to "Configuration" from the menu.
+You can find the current version of **docassemble** on the [PyPI page] or the [GitHub page].

-Most **docassemble** software upgrades can be accomplished by going to "Package Management" from the menu, then selecting "Update a package," then clicking the "Update" button next to the package "docassemble.webapp."
+Most **docassemble** software upgrades can be accomplished by going to "Package Management" from the menu, selecting "Update a package," and clicking the "Update" button next to the package called "docassemble.webapp."

 However, sometimes new versions of the **docassemble** software require an update to the whole system.
 You will see a notification on the screen if the underlying system needs an upgrade.
-The problem with doing an update to the underyling system that if your user profiles and [Playground] data are stored in the **docassemble** [Docker] container, then removing and reinstalling the container will delete all that data.
+The problem with doing an update to the underyling system is that if your user profiles and [Playground] data are stored in the **docassemble** [Docker] container, then removing and reinstalling the container will delete all that data.

 You can back up your [Playground] data by creating a [package] containing all of your work product, then downloading that [package] as a ZIP file.
-You can then stop and remove the [Docker] container, install a new version of **docassemble**, and upload that ZIP file into the [Playground] on the new system.
+You can then [stop] and [remove] the [Docker] container, [pull] the latest version, [run] a new version of **docassemble**, and upload that ZIP file into the [Playground] on the new system.

 There are other, less cumbersome ways to ensure that your [Playground] data and other data persist through the process of removing and